ari-language/ari/README.md

-In arie all types have an implicit binding with a corresponding runtime value. [`@`](#dereference-expression) can be used on a type to bring this implicitly bound value from _"value-space"_ into _"type-space"_:
+In arie all types have an implicit binding with a corresponding runtime value. [`@`](#dereference-expression) can be used on a type to bring this implicitly bound value from "value-space" into "type-space".

-Here's an example where [`@`](#dereference-expression) is used to help describe an 24-bit RGB color image will a dynamically sized `width` & `height`:
+Here's an example where [`@`](#dereference-expression) is used to help describe an 24-bit RGB colour image will a dynamically sized `width` & `height`:

 ```lisp